KGFLeiden/leiden-guidelines/docs/guidelines/c-aerial-satellite-images.md

 **Errors.** The overall weight of aerial and satellite images is not adversely affected by technical errors or the markings and removal of certain data such as site code or coordinates, particularly when authenticated by witness/expert corroboration.[^139] The ICTY in *Popović* found that the erasure of certain dates, marked initially in white and subsequently with a coloured pen, did not deprive aerial images depicting an alleged burial and reburial operation of their weight, particularly in light of extensive expert evidence.[^140]

-### Guideline C6.
+### C6.
 With adequate witness/expert corroboration, aerial and satellite images should be considered authentic and reliable and due weight should be accorded to them.

 !!! note "Keywords"
     probative value; relevance; testimony; corroboration; experts